 THE LONG WALK

 Some days I look at the walk to the bathroom and want to cry.
-Accomplishing the most basic of tasks can a a Herculean effort.
+Accomplishing the most basic of tasks can be a Herculean effort.
 To the non-disabled, please step into my long walk.

 MY VIEW OF THE WORLD